vuejs/vue-element/README.md

 ```
 ## Caveats

 * custom elements **must** contain a hyphen in its tag name.
-For example, `my-element` is valid, but `myelement` is not.
+For example, `my-element` is valid, but `myelement` is not
-* in dev mode Vue will output warning in console
+* in dev mode Vue will display console warning about element not being registered.
+It's desirable behaviour as we want to use browser's Custom Elements registration

 ## Contribute